phi-grib/namastox_docker_local/README.md

 docker run -d -p 5000:80 namedocker
 ```

-It is advisable to map a local folder of the host for persinstent storing the projects.
-In this case, map the internal /data file using a command like this
+It is advisable to map a local folder of the host to the internal /data folder for storing persistently the projects.
+Otherwise, all the projects created by NAMASTOX will be completely lost every time the container is stoped.
+For doing this, map the internal /data file using a command like this:
 ```
 docker run -d -p 5000:80 -v /home/namastox/data:/data namedocker
 ```
-where /home/namatox/data is the name of the local folder (change for any suitable name)
+where **/home/namatox/data** is the name of the local folder (change for any suitable name)